potassco/asprilo/docs/benchmarkset.md

 # About

-This is the description of the pre-generated benchmark instance sets for ASPRILO.
+This is the description of the pre-generated benchmark instance sets for asprilo.

 # Instance Sets

-The latest [ASPRILO release](https://github.com/potassco/asprilo/releases) provides a set of pre-generated instances `instances.tar.gz` with the following directory structure:
+The latest [asprilo release](https://github.com/potassco/asprilo/releases) provides a set of pre-generated instances `instances.tar.gz` with the following directory structure:

     ├── abc